pcwchau/notes/JavaScript/React.md

 useEffect(setupFunction, dependencies?)
 ```

 `useEffect` tells the component to do something after render.
-React will store the function you passed (i.e. *setup function*), and call it later after performing the DOM updates.
+React will store the *setup function* (i.e. the function you passed), and call it later after performing the DOM updates.

-`useEffect` calls the *setup function* after the first render of the component (mounting).
-By default, `useEffect` also calls the *setup function* after every re-render (updating).
-To optimize performance, you can customize when to skip calling the *setup function* if certain values have not changed after re-render.
+`useEffect` calls the setup function after the first render of the component.
+By default, `useEffect` also calls the setup function after every re-render.

+To optimize performance, you can customize when to skip calling the setup function if certain values have not changed after re-render.
 To do so, pass an array as an optional second argument to `useEffect`.

 ```js
 export default function Counter() {